Azure-Samples/semantic-kernel-rag-chat/README.md

     ```

 1. Add the Semantic Kernel by adding a `ConfigureServices` call below the existing `ConfigureAppConfiguration` and populating it with an instance of the kernel.
-    > The kernel below is configured to use an OpenAI ChatGPT model (e.g., gpt-3.5-turbo).
+    > The kernel below is configured to use an OpenAI ChatGPT model (e.g., gpt-3.5-turbo) for chat completions.

-    > TODO: instructions on getting an [OpenAI API key](https://platform.openai.com/account/api-keys) setting an `OPENAI_APIKEY` environment variable.
+    > TODO: Add instructions for getting an [OpenAI API key](https://platform.openai.com/account/api-keys) and setting the `OPENAI_APIKEY` environment variable.
     ```csharp
     hostBuilder.ConfigureServices(services =>
     {